Mother, Baby & Kids

 Cognitive skills are more purposeful now; your toddler follows simple two-step instructions and may show they remember routines.

-Try bringing a toy when you say “tidy up,” or heading for the door when it’s time for a walk.
+Try bringing a toy when you say “tidy up”, or heading for the door when it’s time for a walk.

 Problem-solving shows in small ways: removing a lid to reach a toy, stacking cups to reach a favourite item, or using an object as a tool in pretend play.

-Social & Emotional Development
+Social and Emotional Development

 Testing Limits and Seeking Autonomy

-At 21 months toddlers continue to assert independence.
 They test limits more often and practise saying “no” as a way to explore choices.

-This behaviour can feel frustrating, but it’s part of building a sense of self.
 Offer simple choices and keep boundaries calm.
 Praise attempts at cooperating to encourage more positive behaviour.

 Sitting Near Others and Sharing Sparks

-Play remains largely parallel, but you will see more moments of social exchange.
 Toddlers may hand a toy to a peer, copy an action, or react to another child’s giggle.

 They are also better at identifying basic emotions in others and can show empathy in small ways, like offering a cuddle or a comfort toy.

-Sensory & Perceptual Development
+Sensory and Perceptual Development

 Texture and Taste Exploration

-Sensory curiosity is strong at 21 months.
 Toddlers explore textures with hands and mouths and form clearer likes and dislikes around food textures.

 Offer varied, safe foods and supervised sensory activities like water play or digging in a sand tray.
 These experiences help build tolerance and broaden sensory vocabulary.